-The Whitby wave height and zero crossing period data has been plotted on a scatter plot for 1st April to 31st March each year in Figure 2.8.
+The Whitby wave height and zero-crossing period data has been plotted on a scatter plot for 1st April to 31st March each year in Figure 2.8.
 Different symbols have been used to distinguish the baseline data of 2010/11 from different subsequent years of the current deployment.
-Previously the largest measured significant wave height of 7.3m was recorded in the 2016/17 data, with an associated zero crossing wave period of 9.3 sec.
-The longest zero crossing wave period (11.4 sec) occurred in the 2015/16 data, but with a very low corresponding significant wave height (0.1m).
-The highest significant wave height recorded during this new data set was 8.01m with an associated zero crossing wave period of 10.5 sec on the 27th November 2021 during Storm Arwen.
-This was just prior to communications with the buoy being lost and was not at the full peak of the storm.
-The longest zero crossing wave period recorded was 11.8 sec with a corresponding significant wave height of 1.4m on the 27th March 2022.
+Previously the largest measured significant wave height of 7.3m was recorded in the 2016/17 data, with an associated zero-crossing wave period of 9.3 sec.
+The longest zero-crossing wave period (11.4 sec) occurred in the 2015/16 data, but with a very low corresponding significant wave height (0.1m).
+The highest significant wave height recorded during this 2022/23 data set was 4.3 m with a zero-crossing wave period of 7.0 sec on 25th February 2023.
+The longest zero-crossing wave period recorded was 10.5 sec with a corresponding significant wave height of 1.25m on the 12th February 2023.

-Figure 2.8 Scatter plot of Wave Height Vs Zero crossing period at Whitby wave buoy
+Figure 2.8 Scatter plot of Wave Height Vs Zero-crossing period at Whitby wave buoy